gqmaguirejr/Canvas-tools/README.md

 processing item: TimeEdit
 ```

+### Note
-Note you have to edit the program to add the operations that you want to perform on the page contents.
+You have to edit the program to add the operations that you want to perform on the page contents.

 ### Example
 ```bash